yoterel/STORM-Net/README.md

    `python train.py --help`

    When training is done, a model file will be availble in the [models](CapCalibrator/models) directory.

+   Note: we strongly suggest to train until validation loss reaches atleast 0.1 - do not stop before this.
 3. Use this model in the arguments supplied to the GUI / automatic calibration tools.

 ## List of mandatory optodes in template file

 The following optodes must exist in the template model file (and their locations should corropond with real 10-20 locations as much as possible):
+- "left_triangle" : the left most sticker location, use fp1 if possible.
+Used by the renderer.
+- "middle_triangle" : the middle sticker location, use fpz location + 1cm upwards if possible.
+Used by the renderer.
+- "right_triangle" : the right most sticker location, use fp2 if possible.
+Used by the renderer.
+- "top" : the sticker on the top of the head, use cz if possible.
-- "cz" : used to find standard coordinate and by renderer.
+- "cz" : used to find standard coordinate system, and projecting to MNI after calibration is done (if user rquires).
-- "righteye" : used to find standard coordinate and by renderer.
+- "righteye" : used to find standard coordinate system and by renderer.
-- "lefteye" : used to find standard coordinate and by renderer.
+- "lefteye" : used to find standard coordinate system and by renderer.
-- "nosetip" : used by renderer.
+- "nosetip" : used to find standard coordinate system and by renderer.
-- "fp1" : used to find standard coordinate and by renderer.
+- "fp1" : used to find standard coordinate system.
-- "fpz" : used to find standard coordinate and by renderer. **NOTE**: we actually used a location 1 cm above fpz in our experiments (can be seen marked by a green sticker in the example video) - This was shown to yield better results (but it is not mandatory).
+- "fpz" : used to find standard coordinate system.
-- "fp2" : used to find standard coordinate and by renderer.
+- "fp2" : used to find standard coordinate system.

+**Four** of the following optodes must exist in the template model file if MNI projection is required (either if using our implementation of the projection, **or not**):
+- "cz"
+- "nosebridge"
+- "inion"
+- "rightear"
+- "leftear"
+- "fp1"
+- "fp2"
+- "fpz"
+- "f7"
+- "f8"
+- "f3"
+- "f4"
+- "c3"
+- "c4"
+- "t3"
+- "t4"
+- "pz"
+- "p3"
+- "p4"
+- "t5"
+- "t6"
+- "o1"
+- "o2"

 Use these names (exactly, without double quoutes) as the first field for them to be parsed correctly.
+The stickers can be placed anywhere **on the cap** as long as the three frontal ones are not colinear, but we recommend using fp1, fpz + 1cm, fp2, cz as their location.
+"fpz + 1cm": we actually used a location 1 cm above fpz in our experiments (can be seen marked by a green sticker in the example video) - eliminating the risk of coliniearity (but it is not mandatory).

 ## The standard coordiante system